Navigating expat finance and the world of “expat financial advisors” is a challenging task!

 If you are an outgoing person who attends events, joins clubs and is active on social media, then you will no doubt be approached on numerous occasions by expat financial advisors who will be more than happy to discuss your options.

-Typically you will have 3 choices of expat financial advisors:
+Typically you will have three choices of expat financial advisors:

 - Institutional Financial Advisers that work for big banks/institutions like HSBC, Citibank or AIA